-Access to high quality medical care in Roy’s community
+Access to high-quality medical care in Roy’s community

-We first met Roy at one of our Mobile Clinics where we bring free, high quality medical care directly to communities who lack basic health services.
-Students from Universidad de Puerto Rico-Aguadilla, University of North Dakota, and Georgia State University joined us at this clinic as part of a Service Learning Trip and helped to make the clinic possible.
+We first met Roy at one of our Mobile Clinics where we bring free, high-quality medical care directly to communities that lack basic health services.
+Students from Universidad de Puerto Rico-Aguadilla, University of North Dakota, and Georgia State University joined us at this clinic as part of a Service Learning Trip.
+They helped to make the clinic possible.

 Roy’s father worked hard on the farm every day to provide for his family.
-To make matters worse, there was limited access to high quality medical care in their community.
-The constraints of poverty meant that Roy’s condition continued to deteriorate, until he found MEDLIFE at one of our Mobile Clinics.
+To make matters worse, there was limited access to high-quality medical care in their community.
+The constraints of poverty meant that Roy’s condition continued to deteriorate until he found MEDLIFE at one of our Mobile Clinics.

 How MEDLIFE bridged the gap

-When Roy arrived at our Mobile Clinic, our team of local nurses took immediate action and rushed him to the local hospital.
+When Roy arrived at our Mobile Clinic, our team of local nurses took immediate action.
+They rushed him to the local hospital.
 After running some tests, the local medical professionals discovered that he had a critical bacterial infection in his hip.

-The infection had spread to his blood and was approaching his bones.
+The infection spread to his blood and approached his bones.
 Roy needed urgent surgery.
 Left untreated, the infection could have threatened his life.
-With the support of MEDLIFE working hand-in-hand with local medical professionals, Roy received life-changing surgery within a week.
+With the support of MEDLIFE and local medical professionals, Roy received life-changing surgery within a week.
 The successful surgery transformed Roy’s daily life.
-He is now back at school and able to enjoy being a happy, healthy kid.
+He is now back at school and enjoying life as a happy, healthy kid.